 First of all, batteries.
-Drones fly up to 35 minutes on a charge, so if you plan to be out for a while, take spares, and the chargers that keep them ready to go.
+If you plan to be out for a while, take spares, and the chargers that keep them ready to go.
 Chargers typically plug into a standard wall socket, but many offer USB charging and accessory plugs for on-the-go charging in your vehicle.

 Drones with cameras are perfect for outdoor adventures, so one of the most useful accessories you can own is a good case.
-These range from suitcase-style carriers with handles, to ingenious backpacks that leave your hands free to clamber and climb as you search for the perfect launch site.
+These range from suitcase-style carriers with customized protective internal foam compartments, to ingenious backpacks that leave your hands free to clamber and climb as you search for the perfect launch site.

 Many photography drones come with a controller or offer a free control app for your mobile devices.
-But there are also handy pocket-sized controllers like the Yuneec Wizard that let you travel light and still control your drone’s essential functions.
+But there are also handy pocket-sized controllers like the DJI Tello GameSir that let you travel light and still control your drone’s essential functions.

 You’ll also find spare parts, like replacement motors and rotors, that help keep your aircraft in peak condition throughout its life span.

-As much as we love watching drones with cameras fly, hand grips are a very popular accessory.
+As much as we love watching drones with cameras fly or swim, hand grips are a very popular accessory.
 Some advanced drones allow you to remove the full gimbal mount assembly and slide it into a hand grip, so you can get the same steady footage on the ground that you do from the sky.

 Safety, laws, and regulations for drone pilots